 I think there is a lot to be said against skepticism of this sort, the most important one being that it is inconsistent.
 Knowledge of dreams and simulations is itself found in our experience, and hence to consistently doubt the validity of our experience requires us to doubt the validity — i.e. the meaningfulness and sensibility — of these notions themselves.
 Yet in our entertainment of skepticism of this sort, these notions themselves are somehow exempt from skepticism.
 They stand beyond scrutiny, while virtually all other appearances we know of, and all other beliefs we hold, do not.

 What can justify such inconsistent skepticism?
 Nothing, as far as I can see, especially given that claims of the sort that all we experience could be a dream or a computer simulation seem extremely dubious to say the least.
 Take the claim that our entire experience is a dream.
 Does anything we know of actually suggest this in the slightest?
 Not to my knowledge.
 The state of our consciousness in our dreams is radically different from our waking state.
-Indeed, within a dream it is even possible to realize that one is dreaming, as many of us have tried; something similar never happens in our waking state.
+Indeed, within a dream it is even possible to realize that one is dreaming, and to explore one's consciousness in that state, as many of us have tried; something similar never happens in our waking state.
 The only thing that remotely hints that our experience could be a dream is an argument from analogy: Given that our experiences in dreams can seem to convincingly represent the world, yet still turn out to be mere dreams, could our waking state that seems to convincingly represent the world not be a mere dream too?

 If dreams were anything like our waking state, this would indeed seem reasonable.
 Yet the truth is that they are not.